 Reality constantly engages us as a boundless ensemble of ways of newly interacting, one way being uniquely all-inclusive.

 Where’s the evidence?
 Again, sufficiently noted, every experience exemplifies this.
 If you’re still skeptical, consider these questions: Are you aware of newly interacting with yourself?
 (I am, inescapably.)
 Are you aware of newly interacting with others?
 (I am, inescapably.)
 Are you aware of a more inclusive context in which you and others are newly interacting?
 (I am, inescapably.)
 Can you draw any boundaries (other than provisional ones) around this more inclusive context?
 (I can’t—every time I draw a boundary, it’s within a still-more-inclusive context.)
 How then can this context be less than all-inclusive?
-So every moment of your experience, noticed or not, is an experience of the all-inclusive whole of reality in and through yourself and others, and an experience of yourself and others in and through the all-inclusive whole of reality, all of which, remember, are ways of newly interacting.**
+So every moment of your experience, noticed or not, is an experience of the all-inclusive happening of reality in and through yourself and others, and an experience of yourself and others in and through the all-inclusive happening of reality, all of which, remember, are ways of newly interacting.**

 What’s “theistic” about that?
 You could argue that this isn’t theism, not without more clarification.
 There is ample room for disagreement about whether the uniquely all-inclusive way of newly interacting can be appropriately designated as God.
 As one sort of process theist I am always happy to explain why I believe that designation is indeed appropriate.
 But I do not object to other designations, e.g., Brahman/Dao/Sunyata/Nature, etc. All such terms are inadequate gestures toward what exceeds every classification (even the fluid classifications of process thought).